Click for more products.

 The species with the highest ecological value are: CEIBO c. trischistandra.
 PALO SANTO b. graveolens, MOYUYO c. lutea, y JAILE e. ruizii, because their abundance is not associated with any altitudinal floor, that is, they occur along the entire altitudinal gradient in similar proportions.

-This Wednesday, March 1, 2023, the National Director of Forests, Mr. Carlos Ponce, and Mr. Gabriela Saavedra, a specialist within the unit of protective forests and land tenure of the Ministry of the Environment, Agua Transición Ecológica (MAATE), visited the Protected Forest and Vegetation (BVP) "ElArtesan Ecuadorianhands" in the commune of Joa in Jipijapa, in which a short tour was carried out to observe the conditions of the forest, the areas of reforestation of palo santo trees and later to deliver formal manner of the declaration of BVP to Fabrizio Vera and Dante Bolcato.
+This Wednesday, March 1, 2023, the National Director of Forests, Mr. Carlos Ponce, and Mr. Gabriela Saavedra, a specialist within the unit of protective forests and land tenure of the Ministry of the Environment, Agua Transición Ecológica (MAATE), visited the Protected Nature Reserve (BVP) "ElArtesan Ecuadorianhands" in the commune of Joa in Jipijapa, in which a short tour was carried out to observe the conditions of the forest, the areas of reforestation of palo santo trees and later to deliver formal manner of the declaration of BVP to Fabrizio Vera and Dante Bolcato.

 Carlos Ponce, explained during his tour that the protective vegetation forest system consists of a conservation area that integrates 170 forests nationwide, occupying 9% of the Ecuadorian territory, which protects and conserves these spaces through sustainable forest management, linking the social and environmental part.